IolaniDev/KnowYourAngles/README.md

 # KnowYourAngles
 KnowYourAngles is designed to help students in Trigonometry learn the values of the Unit Circle.
 It selects a random problem and displays it.
 The user writes their answer in the given space.
-The answer is made beautiful using MyScript's Hand-Writing Recognition ATK, and the result can be used to check if the user's answer is correct.
+The answer is made beautiful using [MyScript's Interactive Ink SDK 1.3](https://developer.myscript.com/docs/interactive-ink/1.3/overview/about/) , and the result can be used to check if the user's answer is correct.

 ## Getting started
 To download some of the frameworks necessary to run KnowYourAngles, you will need [Git LFS](https://git-lfs.github.com/).
 Detailed instructions are available from [GitHub Help](https://help.github.com/articles/installing-git-large-file-storage/).